 Each jurisdiction has separate plans, control of zoning, and land use development.
-Some communities have recently become active by buying parcels, assembling property for redevelopment, soliciting developers - examples include Silverton with the new mixed use AG47 project and Lockland with the former Stearns + Foster property as well as recently funded CEDAP project in Woodlawn.
+Some communities have recently become active by buying parcels, assembling property for redevelopment, soliciting developers - examples include Loveland with the Chestnut Street development and Deer Park with Blue Ash Road Corridor.
 We anticipate that this assemblage will increase.

-Housing Plans for six communities are underway and will include an analysis of city/village/township owned properties.
-Some communities have developed partnerships with the Land Bank works to control additional parcels such as the single family home acquired in Green Township for redevelopment.
+Housing Plans for five communities (Addyston, Cheviot, Deer Park, Norwood and Silverton) have just bene completed and include an analysis of city/village/township owned properties.
+Three more plans are scheduled for 2022.
+Some communities have developed partnerships with the Land Bank works to control additional parcels such as the single-family home acquired in Green Township for redevelopment.